top of page

 Gough led his MI (Mounted Infantry) from Dundee to De Jaeger's Drift, a ford on the Buffalo River.
 Dismissing the intelligence report as exaggerated, he led three companies on a reconnaissance across the river.
 Through his field glasses, he spotted 300 Boers who dismounted at a farm near Blood River Poort.
 Leaving his colleague Lieutenant-Colonel H. K. Stewart with 450 MI in the rear, Gough moved forward into a plain in the early afternoon, planning to surprise the Boers at the farm.
 Unknown to Gough, Botha was moving around his right flank with 700 men.
 Botha's mounted attack completely swamped Gough's outnumbered force.
 Lieutenant Llewellyn Price-Davies of the King's Royal Rifle Corps won the Victoria Cross for valiantly defending the field guns.
 Gough was captured, escaped, captured again and finally escaped on foot in the darkness.
 On the British side, four officers and 19 other ranks were killed or mortally wounded.
 Wikipedia

-The 2 modern stained glass windows by Hugh Easton, depict (in the Mildmay window) Mary Magdalene at the feet of Jesus after the Resurrection, commemorates Francis Bingham, the 1st Lord Mildmay of Flete & his son Anthony Bimgham, 2nd Lord Mildmay of Flete.
+The 2 modern stained glass windows by Hugh Easton, depict (in the Mildmay window) Mary Magdalene at the feet of Jesus after the Resurrection, commemorates Francis Bingham, the 1st Lord Mildmay of Flete & his son Anthony Bingham, 2nd Lord Mildmay of Flete.
 The Bulteel window, shows our Lord after being taken down from the cross mourned by His Mother, commemorates John Crocker Bulteel, his wife Doris & their daughter Diana Mary.

 The small niche on the right is a squint and it's original purpose was to allow congregants in the side aisles to see the proceedings in the chancel.